 Underdog Sportfishing takes extreme pride in having a positive relationship with our guests, many of whom come back year after year.
 Those who have been here understand that we run an exclusive business in the middle of nowhere.
 The following policies are in place not only to protect us, but also to assure you we are taking care of our end of the business up here.

 With a limited number of spots and available dates, we recommend you reserve your desired dates as early as possible.
-A $1,000 per person deposit and a signed contract is the only way to reserve a date.
+A $1,000 per person deposit is the only way to reserve a date.

 An additional deposit totaling 50% of the package price is to be received no later than March 1 of the year of your trip.
-The entire balance is due no later than 60 days prior to your scheduled arrival date.
+The entire balance is due on May 10 of the year of your trip.

 Reservations made after March 1 of the year of the scheduled fishing trip must be paid in full within 30 days of booking but no fewer than 30 days prior to your scheduled arrival.

 Availability and rates are subject to change at any time and without notice.
-Underdog Sportfishing accepts checks and all major credit cards, as well as the cryptocurrencies Bitcoin, Litecoin, and Ethereum.
+Underdog Sportfishing accepts checks and all major credit cards.

 Reservations that do not comply to the above deposit and payment policies may be subject to cancellation.